hursey013/tailwindcss-uswds/README.md

 #### Customizing colors

-The default USWDS color tokens can be customized by using your project's `tailwind.config.js` file and following the process outlined in the [customizing colors](https://tailwindcss.com/docs/customizing-colors/) docs.
+The USWDS based theme can be customized by using your project's `tailwind.config.js` file and following the process outlined in the [customizing colors](https://tailwindcss.com/docs/customizing-colors/) docs.

-To reference [system](https://designsystem.digital.gov/design-tokens/color/system-tokens/) color tokens directly (without needing to use the `extended` option) you can import the JSON file generated by `tailwindcss-uswds`:
+To reference [system](https://designsystem.digital.gov/design-tokens/color/system-tokens/) color tokens directly by name (without needing to use the `extended` option) you can import the JSON file generated by `tailwindcss-uswds`:

 ```js
 // tailwind.config.js